Nomad-Media/samples-js/content-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets portal groups.](ref:getportalgroups)
+> For more information about the API call used go to [Get Portal Groups](https://developer.nomad-cms.com/docs/get-portal-groups)

 ## Delete Content Group